kX-os/bugsfixed/README.md

 # bugsfixed
 Hi, world.
-There you can find some fixes for Debian based distros.
+Here you can find some fixes for Debian based distros.